 In December 1995, 1stLt Livingston graduated from the Ground Supply Officers Course and reported to Joint Task Force-160 in Guantanamo Bay, Cuba, as the assistant J-4, comptroller and supply officer for the Joint Logistics Support Group during Operation SEA SIGNAL.
 1stLt Livingston returned to 2d Supply Battalion to serve as the battalion organic supply officer and later assumed the duties as the commanding officer for Headquarters and Services Company, 2d Supply Battalion.

 In December 1998, Captain Livingston assumed duties as the Supply Management Analysis Team, officer-in-charge for the Materiel Readiness Branch, 3d Marine Division, Okinawa, Japan.
 During his deployment with 3d Marine Division he also served as the Logistics Readiness Inspection Team Coordinator and later as the Assistant Division Supply Officer.

-LtCol Livingston was then assigned to the United States Transportation Command, Scott Air Force Base, Illinois where he has served as the Branch Chief supporting the AFRICOM, EUCOM, and CENTCOM theaters of operations, liaison officer to the United States Forces Command in Afghanistan, Chief of the Deployment and Distribution Operations Center and Commanding Officer, Marine Corps Element, U.S. TRANSCOM.
+LtCol Livingston was then assigned to the United States Transportation Command (USTRANSCOM), Scott Air Force Base, Illinois where he has served as the Branch Chief coordinating strategic transportation for the AFRICOM, EUCOM, and CENTCOM theaters of operations, and liaison officer to the United States Forces Command - Afghanistan in support of Operation ENDURING FREEDOM.
+After his promotion to Colonel, he served as the Chief of the Deployment and Distribution Operations Center and the Commanding Officer, Marine Corps Element, USTRANSCOM.